bayersglassey/bagblog/entries/2025/jul/irreversible_chess.md

 get through (aside from the knight).

 Well, that's enough of that.
-My takeaway from this is that running one's knight past the enemy pawn line may in fact be quite difficult, unless one can punch a hole through.
+My takeaway from this is that running one's king past the enemy pawn line may in fact be quite difficult, unless one can punch a hole through.